 This deep dive is related to a larger Carmen Sandiego history project.
 If you’d like to support it, feel free to donate to my research on Patreon!

-Join the discussion on the official Reddit forum!
+Join the discussion on my Patreon page!